MatthieuMordrel/productivity-app/README.md

 TO DO:

+- Add a way to zoom and dezoom the timeline
 - Make it easier to change time in the settings (add preset values and maybe +1 -1 hours buttons)
-- Add a way to reset the task from the timeline
 - Add a way to center on the current time
 - Make the calendar either work on two days, or limit end day settings to 23h59
 - Add a placeholder when you drag task into the calendar